top of page

 Hiking the Chocolate Drop Trail in the foothills of the Little San Bernardino Mountains in Desert Hot Springs

-We were getting closer.
+We were getting closer to stop #1.

 Hiking the Chocolate Drop Trail in the foothills of the Little San Bernardino Mountains in Desert Hot Springs